Outline of crafts

 The following outline is provided as an overview of and topical guide to crafts:

-Craft - skill, involving in many cases but not always, practical arts.
-It may refer to a trade or particular art.
-Crafts as artistic practices are defined either by their relationship to functional or utilitarian products, such as sculptural forms in the vessel tradition, or by their use of such natural media as wood, clay, glass, textiles, and metal.

-What are crafts?

 A craft is a work of physical expression drawn from imagination or existing culture, largely by using hands.
 A craft is typically birthed by creativity and intentional design, through the application of skill(s)/ techniques and can extend across a wide range of areas from dance, embroidery to photography.
 Good 'craftsmanship' is marked by dexterity and experience.

+What type of thing are crafts?

 Crafts as a whole can be described as all of the following: